Postdoctoral Fellows

 Anandrao Patil.
 Anand worked on developing conditional lethal strains of hoppers and aphids.
 He is now a postdoctoral fellow at the University of Washington.

 Bill Reid.
 Bill worked on characterizing transgenic strains of D. suzukii, including lines that express Cas9 in the germline.
-Bill is currently a postdoctoral fellow with Alexander Franz working on using Cas9 in Aedes.
+Bill is a Research Assistant Professor at University at Buffalo-State University of New York.

 Doctoral